OSU-SRLab/MANTIS/Output_File_Formats.md

 *_kmer_counts.txt
 -----------------

-This file contains, for each locus, the number of reads in the tumor and normal sample which support different numbers of k-mer repeats.
+This file contains, for each locus with sufficient coverage in normal and tumor, the number of reads in the tumor and normal sample which support different numbers of k-mer repeats.
 Columns are as follows:

 |Column Number|Column Name|Description|
 |---|---|---|